krsbox/mcp/PLAN.md

-# Project Plan: LLM-Enhanced AWS MCP Servers
+# Project Plan: LLM-Enhanced Distributed MCP Servers

 ## Project Goal
 Implement a hybrid Large Language Model (LLM) system where a local LLM can boost and optimize provider LLMs, with both co-existing and running in parallel for an optimum developer experience.
-This core LLM integration will be preceded by a foundational wrapper phase, and subsequently followed by a suite of specialized Model Context Protocol (MCP) servers focusing on AWS-specific context and document management to create robust, LLM-enhanced applications leveraging AWS capabilities.
+This core LLM integration will be preceded by a foundational wrapper phase, and subsequently followed by a suite of specialized Model Context Protocol (MCP) servers focusing on cloud-neutral context and document management to create robust, LLM-enhanced applications leveraging distributed capabilities.

 ## Assumptions
 *   **Language:** Python
 *   **MCP Definition:** Model Context Protocol (standardized specification for model capabilities/configuration).
 *   **Core Focus:** Prioritize initial wrapper development, then hybrid LLM integration (local boosting provider), and foundational planning structures.
 *   **Parallel Execution:** Local and provider LLMs, along with MCP servers, will be designed to run in parallel for optimal developer experience.
-*   **AWS Services Integration:** AWS services will be integrated to enhance LLM capabilities via MCP.
+*   **Cloud Neutral Architecture:** The system will be designed to be cloud-neutral, avoiding vendor lock-in and allowing deployment across various cloud providers or on-premise environments.

 ## High-Level Roadmap